 [edit]If you intend to fly in and hire a car (which you'll need for the Dales and North York Moors) then best choice is Manchester Airport (MAN IATA).
 It's the other side of the Pennines, but it has excellent global connections and competitive fares.
 A couple of hours motoring from there will get you most places in the county.

 Leeds-Bradford Airport (LBA IATA) has a decent range of flights from western Europe and is closer.
 If you want to base in the north end of the county near the border with Durham or Cumbria, then consider flying into Newcastle (NCL IATA).
-The two other nearby airports, Doncaster Robin Hood (DSA IATA) and Durham Tees Valley (MME IATA) have few flights.
+The other nearby airport Durham Tees Valley (MME IATA) had few flights.

 By rail